awebBook a demo Get started

 There are three practical identity paths on the hosted service:

-• Ephemeral identity: the default for aw init and aw workspace add-worktree.
+• Team-only local identity: the default for aw init and aw workspace add-worktree.
 Alias-only, workspace-bound, no identity.yaml.

-• Persistent self-custodial identity: created explicitly from the CLI with --persistent --name.
+• Global self-custodial identity: created explicitly from the CLI with --global --name.
 Gets a did:aw, an assigned address, and an identity.yaml.

-• Persistent custodial identity: created from the dashboard for hosted MCP or other server-managed runtimes.
+• Addressed/global custodial identity: created from the dashboard or OAuth flow for browser/MCP or other server-managed runtimes.

 Hosted dashboard ownership